CourageKeeper/PicartoDiscordBot-Deploy/README.md

 Once this bot has been added to a server, it will need to be configured for each streamer.
 Send it a DM via Discord to get started.
 It will respond to your messages and walk you through setting up a streamer.
 Once you get the hang of things, try the [quickadd] command to speed things up if you're adding multiple streamers.

+It defaults to the default text channel that is first created with the server.
+To choose the channel, use the [setBotChannel] command and give it the channel ID you'd like to use.

 If you run into any problems you may either DM me on Discord, open an issue on GitHub, or send an email to dannfirefeet[at]gmail.com if you prefer.